 As a health professional for more than 17 years, Corrie Irwin understands the clinical benefits of electronic patient records – a key component of the Clinical & Systems Transformation (CST) project.
 But when Corrie’s mother was recently hospitalized, she got a whole new perspective.

-“This was my first view into the possibilities of what an electronic record can provide for patients and their families,” explains Corrie, Director of Perioperative Services and Simulation Programs, Coastal.
+“This was my first view into the possibilities of what an electronic record can provide for patients and their families,” explains Corrie, Director, Surgical Services LGH and SGH, Acute Services.

 Earlier this year, Corrie’s mother was in an accident that required a lengthy surgery as part of her care.
 Corrie was able to rush to Calgary and visit her mother in the hospital after the accident, but unfortunately couldn’t stay for her surgery and returned to Vancouver.